 • A <contact:cc> element that contains country code.

-• Voluntary <contact:voice> element that contains primary phone number of the User.
-Phone number is provided with the country prefix, separated with dot character.
+• An <contact:voice> element that specifies the primary valid phone number of the User.
+The phone number is given with the country code separated by a period.

 • Voluntary <contact:fax> element that contains fax number of the User.